jorgeazevedo/jorge-azevedo-cv/README.md

     sudo apt-get install texlive-full

-This document also requires Adobe Garamond Pro to be installed.
+This document also requires Adobe Garamond Pro (regular and semibold)  to be installed.
 Fonts are installed normally in the usual fashion.
 However, for xetex to see them the font cache must be updated

     sudo fc-cache -f -v

+And you can check the available fonts by running

+    fc-list

 ## Acknowledgments